 Another option to check e-mail or make phone calls is available in the form of locutorios.
 Locutorios are shops in BsAs containing public access phone booths and computers for hire.
-They are so plentiful there are often 3 or more on every block.
-Most locutorios are open 24/7.
+There are often 2 locutorios per block open 24/7.

-If you simply can’t be parted from your cell or lap top, pick up a converter so you can easily plug in and recharge – but take care to stash electronics in a secure place.
+If you likewise can’t be parted from your lap top, pick up a converter so you can easily plug in and recharge – but be sure to stash electronics in a secure place when leaving them in your accommodations.
 We’ve heard TOO many heart-breaking tales about computer and camera thefts, including in highly rated hotels and restaurants.
 So back up computer files like crazy and use extra caution.
-All Argentines use WhatsApp on their cell phones to communicate via text or calls.
-We recommend it to keep in touch with your travel buds and with us.
-It’s free and easy!

 The basic tender for financial survival in BsAs is cash – pesos are best but US dollars are also widely accepted.
 Cash is king in BsAs.
 This means cash and your ATM card will be keys to convenience and happiness.
 Travelers Checks are not typical and we don’t recommend them.
-Be aware and very alert at ATM’s – most Argentine ATM’s return your bank card at the close of transactions.
-We mention this because we’ve heard horror stories about jet-lagged tourists grabbing their cash and forgetting to collect their ATM cards.
+Be aware and very alert at ATM’s – we’ve heard horror stories about jet-lagged tourists grabbing their cash and forgetting to collect their ATM cards.
 We used to recommend exchanging $25 or $50 USD for Argentine pesos BEFORE leaving the USA but exchanging dollars for pesos once you’re in BsAs is FAR more cost effective.
-Probably due to the black market, we note utilizing USD in bills of $50’s and $100’s are best.
-Smaller bills are treated with some skepticism probably due to the unsteady economy, so keep this in mind when paying with USD’s.
+Probably due to the black market, we note utilizing USD in bills no lower than $100’s are best.
+Smaller bills are treated with skepticism (probably due to the unsteady economy?), so keep this in mind when paying with USD’s.

 We use the following websites to assist us with conversion rates:

-If this is your first visit, you’ll experience a very STRONG reaction (mine was feeling insulted!) the first few times you hand vendors paper bills because most Argentines will examine larger bills by holding them up to the nearest light to check for the watermark.
+If this is your first visit, you’ll experience a very STRONG reaction of insult (!!!) the first few times you hand vendors cash because most Argentines hold them up to the nearest light to check for the watermark.
 Though we’re familiar with this practice NOW, the impulse is to take offense.
 FORGEDDABOUT IT!!!!
 This is NOT personal and in fact, consider getting into the habit of checking for watermarks when you receive change, too.

 Taxis & guidelines for on-the-street tipping etiquette:

-A common tourist taxi scam we heard about: at the end of an A$6 peso ride, the foreigner in question handed her driver a A$20 and requested ‘diez pesos, por favor’ ($10 pesos por favor) as change.
-The driver insisted (apparently very rudely) that her A$20-peso note was counterfeit and wanted another one.
-When she requested he return the ‘counterfeit’ A$20 peso note before she delivered a fresh one, he initially refused, then belligerently complied.
-Anxious now, she stepped out of the car while promptly handing him a ‘fresh’ A$20, again requesting firmly but politely “diez pesos, por favor” at which point he abruptly drove off.
-We were amazed by this story – our experience with most cab drivers has been just wonderful – still, these things do happen, so alertness is key!
+A common tourist taxi scam we heard about: at the end of an A$6 peso ride, the foreigner in question handed her driver a A$20 and requested ‘diez pesos, por favor’ ($10 please) as change.
+The driver insisted (apparently very rudely) that her A$20-peso was counterfeit.
+When she requested he return the ‘counterfeit’ A$20 before she delivered a fresh one, he initially refused, then belligerently complied.
+Anxious now, she stepped out of the car and promptly handed him a ‘fresh’ A$20, again requesting firmly but politely “diez pesos, por favor” at which point he abruptly drove off.
+We were amazed by this story because we’ve received consistently professional service – still, these rare encounters can occur so alertness is key!

-One other taxi story to demonstrate a cultural norm: homeless people will sometimes open the taxi door when the driver picks up or drops passengers off.
-A student of ours paid the driver and exited the cab with a quick “gracias” to the person holding the cab door.
-Next day she observed a child opening the door of a cab for an elegant Argentine Portena (a local lady) who smiled warmly while placing several small coins in his hand.
+One other taxi story that demonstrates a cultural norm: homeless people will sometimes open the taxi door when the driver picks up or drops passengers off.
+A student of ours paid the driver and exited the cab with a quick “gracias” to the street person holding the cab door for her.
+Next day she observed a child opening the door of a cab for an elegant Portena (a local lady) who smiled warmly while placing several small coins in his hand.
 The exchange brought with it a realization that gestures like this are common in Buenos Aires.
-Perhaps this reflects the ineffable charm and sweetness we commonly experience there?
+Perhaps this example reflects the ineffable charm and sweetness we commonly experience there?